xp-lang/php-compact-methods/README.md

 Example
 -------
-Compact methods use the `fn` keywords, much like [PHP 7.4 arrow functions](https://wiki.php.net/rfc/arrow_functions_v2).
+Compact methods use the `fn` keyword, much like [PHP 7.4 arrow functions](https://wiki.php.net/rfc/arrow_functions_v2).
 The RFC suggests this in its *Future Scope* section.

 ```php
 class Person {